ashweej18/Risky-Business/README.md

 ---
 ## **Background**

-Mortgages, student and auto loans, and debt consolidation are just a few examples of credit and loans that people seek online.
+Mortgages, student and auto loans, and debt consolidation are few examples of credit and loans that people seek online.
 Peer-to-peer lending services such as Loans Canada and Mogo let investors loan people money without using a bank.
-However, because investors always want to mitigate risk, it imperative to predict and control credit risk.
+Investors always want to mitigate risk, hence it imperative to predict and control credit risk.

 ---
 ## **Objective**